Mashrafe Mortaza: Struggles with injury

-In the opening game of Bangladesh's five-match ODI series against New Zealand in October 2010, Mortaza suffered an ankle injury.
+In the opening game of Bangladesh's five-match ODI series against New Zealand in October 2010, Mashrafe suffered an ankle injury.
 As a result, he was unable to play again in the series and Shakib Al Hasan took over.
 Bangladesh won 4–0, a historic win as Bangladesh had never before won a series against a full-strength Test nation.
 At the start of November, the BCB announced 16 central contracts.
-Mortaza was one of six players in the top level.
+Mashrafe was one of six players in the top level.
 He returned to the Bangladesh squad for Zimbabwe's tour of the country in December 2010, but Shakib Al Hasan retained the captaincy.
-By his own admission, Mortaza struggled for form early in the series but believed that he would improve with match practice.
-After losing the opening match of the series, Bangladesh won the next three encounters and beat Zimbabwe 3–1; Mortaza finished with three wickets from four matches at an average of 32.66.
+By his own admission, Mashrafe struggled for form early in the series but believed that he would improve with match practice.
+After losing the opening match of the series, Bangladesh won the next three encounters and beat Zimbabwe 3–1; Mashrafe finished with three wickets from four matches at an average of 32.66.
 At the end of the series Shakib praised the performance of his fast bowlers in the closing matches.
-While batting for Abahani in a Dhaka Premier Division League match in December, Mortaza suffered a tear of his knee ligament.
-When the injury meant he was omitted from Bangladesh's 15-man squad for the 2011 World Cup in February, Mortaza said that it was "the most painful day" of his life.
-He hoped to recover in time, and when it was announced that Mortaza had not been included in the World Cup squad there was rioting in Bangladesh and in one place a half-day strike.
+While batting for Abahani in a Dhaka Premier Division League match in December, Mashrafe suffered a tear of his knee ligament.
+When the injury meant he was omitted from Bangladesh's 15-man squad for the 2011 World Cup in February, Mashrafe said that it was "the most painful day" of his life.
+He hoped to recover in time, and when it was announced that Mashrafe had not been included in the World Cup squad there was rioting in Bangladesh and in one place a half-day strike.